 Ashley’s battle with infertility and child loss is one that many women can relate to.
 Watching celebrities who look like you bask in their joy of motherhood whether via surrogate or IVF can be disheartening.
-Infertility treatments costs tens of thousands of dollars, more than the average American family can bear.
+Infertility treatments cost tens of thousands of dollars, more than the average American family can bear.

 Before her battle with infertility, Ashley struggled with chronic Bacterial Vaginosis.
-This is the most common vaginal infection in women of childbearing age and if left untreated can cause recurrent miscarriages, premature labor and infertility.
+This is the most common vaginal infection in women of childbearing age and if left untreated can cause recurrent miscarriages, premature labor, and infertility.
 These factors can cause a woman to have major anxiety – And to add insult to injury, she constantly wonders about the unpleasant scent coming from her vagina every time she gets out of a chair, leaves a bathroom stall, undresses in a gym locker room, or engages in sexual intercourse with an intimate partner.
 She’s wondering if anyone else can smell her because she can smell herself.

 Women are oversexualized in Hip-Hop music with both male and female rappers both amplifying fishy odors coming from women’s vaginal region.
 What is not highlighted is the fact that 80% of women will develop this “fishy” odor in their lifetime.
 It is associated with Bacterial Vaginosis.